The How, The Why, The Love & Hate, The Lowdown on THC Distillates

 When we produce distillate, we’re taking pre-extracted concentrate oil and further separating to refine the cannabinoids, terpenoids, and flavonoids from the stuff we don’t want such as pesticides, plant matter, or other impurities.

 When compared to the process by which we extract wax and shatter, it’s quite different.
-Distillate is made by a molecular distillation process, much like distilling alcohol.
-The extracted material is heated to the point of vaporization, which in turn causes decarboxylation (activation of THC).
-The evaporated material is then decondensed and collected.
+Distillate is made by a molecular distillation process, much like the process of distilling alcohol.
+The extracted material is heated to the point of vaporization, which causes decarboxylation (activation of THC), then the evaporated material is decondensed and collected.

-Obvious reasons first, this stuff is potent, I mean really potent!
-The occasional 99% purity would mean that in a one-gram syringe of distillate you have 990 mg of THC out of the 1000mg.
-The cleanliness, while it may not matter to some, is important for people looking for purified THC for medicinal purposes, or potency.
-Its appealing due to its various methods of ingestion.
-You can vaporize it, smoke it (top a bowl or a joint), or use it sublingually, even use it as a suppository.
+There are also several ways of consuming THC distillates including vaporizing, topping off your joint or bowl to smoke it, sublingually, or even as a suppository.
 It can also be used to make anything an edible, due to the THC being activated (decarboxylation).
-That makes its use super versatile and can be easily incorporated into any form that the user feels most comfortable consuming it.
-Also, because we can control the substance at a chemical level, we can determine how much taste (if any) is given to the distillate by re-introducing terpenes.
+This type of cannabis is extremely versatile and can be easily incorporated into any form in which the user feels most comfortable consuming it.
+Additionally, because we are able to control the substance at a chemical level, we can also determine how much taste (if any) is given to the distillate by the reintroduction of terpenes.

 WHAT ARE THE NEGATIVES?